dcloudio/hbuilderx-extension-docs/en/Tutorial/install/windows.md

 ### Falsely Reported as a Malicious File@security

 1. HBuilderX must pass security tests and malware checks before releasing a new version.
-2. If HBuilder.exe is missing, please check your anti-virus software and set HBuilderX folder as a trusted direcotry.
+2. If HBuilder.exe is missing, please check your anti-virus software and set HBuilderX folder as a trusted directory.